C5T/Current/stream/design-doc.md

 From data integrity standpoint, each stream is assigned an **authority**: a binary, running, usually on a dedicated machine, that is responsible for reporting the current up-to-date status of the stream.

-Sherlock uses master-slave replication.
+Stream uses master-slave replication.
 Replication logic is to indefinitely listen to the entries from the index that is the first one not yet published into the local copy of the stream.

 (`TODO(dkorolev): Say a few words about our failover philosophy.`)